tamu-edu/it-cloud-docs/src/cloud/aws/migration.md

 - (Optionally) the name of the key pair defined for the previous VM for initial login

 Additional notes about using the AWS Systems Manager automation document:
-- If you use this automation, you will end up with two identical VM's running at the same time.
+- If you use this automation, you will end up with two identical VM's.
+This means that it is recommended to shut down the source VM before initiating the automation to prevent both VM's from running at the same time.
 - Please consider what this will mean for any other systems depending on this VM.
 - At a minimum, once you are satisfied that the copy is working correctly, you will need to shut the old VM down and eventually remove it.
 The automation does not clean up the old VM for you.
 - Pay attention to the region that is selected when running the automation document.
 It may not default to the correct region in which your resources are located.
 In particular, if the automation can't seem to find any of your resources, this is likely the cause.